 1997 Paula Vogel's How I Learned To Drive opens at Off-Broadway's Vineyard Theatre and stars Mary-Louise Parker and David Morse.
 The play transfers to the Century Theatre and wins the 1998 Pulitzer Prize for Drama (as it was not eligible for the 1997 award owing to a scheduling technicality.)
 Despite the award, the show closes as scheduled, four days after winning, on April 19, 1998.

 2000 After years of international touring and even a TV broadcast, the Celtic dance revue Riverdance opens at the Gershwin Theatre under the title Riverdance - on Broadway, and runs 605 performances.

-2003 Playwright Suzan-Lori Parks opens first new drama since winning the Pulitzer Prize the previous year, but many newspapers refuse to print the title.
-Fucking A, her new take on Nathaniel Hawthorne's "The Scarlet Letter," opens at the Public Theater's Anspacher Theater space, with a cast that includes Mos Def, Daphne Rubin-Vega and Bobby Cannavale.
+2003 Playwright Suzan-Lori Parks opens her first new drama since winning the Pulitzer Prize the previous year, but many newspapers refuse to print the title.
+Fucking A, her new take on Nathaniel Hawthorne's The Scarlet Letter, opens at the Public Theater's Anspacher Theater, with a cast that includes Mos Def, Daphne Rubin-Vega, and Bobby Cannavale.
 Michael Greif directs.

 2014 Mitch Leigh, the theatre composer and jingle writer who had a single, but enduring, hit musical in Man of La Mancha, and who, with a handful of repeated, but dramatically escalating musical phrases, gave the world an aspirational anthem in "The Impossible Dream," dies at age 86.
 Leigh's other Broadway musicals include Cry for Us All, Home Sweet Homer, Sarava, Chu Chem, and Ain't Broadway Grand.
 Also an accomplished director, he received a Tony nomination for his work on the 1985 revival of The King and I.